Zocdoc founder returns with Shadow, an app that finds lost dogs – TechCrunch

 If there’s not a match found, Shadow will then programmatically set a search radius based on where and when the dog went missing, and suggest other actions that the dog’s owner can take as the next steps.

-This includes viewing all the photographs from the shelters directly, in the case that the technology matching process missed a possible match, as well as working with other Shadow users to help crowdsource activities like hanging “Lost Dog” flyers around a neighborhood, for example, among other things.
+This includes viewing all the photographs from the shelters directly, in the case that the technology matching process missed a possible match, as well as working with other Shadow users to help crowdsource activities like hanging “Lost Dog” flyers around a neighborhood, for example.

 The app also relies on a network of volunteers who help by also reviewing shelter photographs and broadcasting missing posters to social media sites they use to increase the chances of the dog being found.
 Dog owners can even advertise a reward in the app to encourage people to help search.

 Today, Shadow has grown its volunteer user base to over 30,000.
-And it’s partnered with the ASPCA, Animal Care Centers of New York and L.A., the Dallas shelter system, and others.
+And it’s partnered with the ASPCA, Animal Care Centers of New York and L.A., the Dallas shelter system and others.

 While Shadow is free to use, it makes money through a virtual tipping mechanism when it makes a successful match and the dog is found.
 It also offers users the ability to buy an Instagram ad in-app for $10.
 Here, Shadow provides the visual assets and manages the ad-buying process and placement process on owners’ behalf.